Orford River Grizzly Expedition

 About the Area

 Bute Inlet is an immense and dramatically magnificent geological feature of British Columbia's Coast Mountains.
-Three thousand metre peaks rise from the glacial turquoise water of the inlet which is home to abundant wildlife and is also the traditional territory of the Xwemahlkwe (“Homalco”) First Nations peoples.
+Three thousand metre peaks rise from the glacial turquoise water of the inlet, Bute Inlet also boasts some of the nicest beaches around!
+The Inlet is home to abundant wildlife, including seals, porpoises, and dolphins.
+At certain points during the trip we will also keep a sharp eye out for humpback whales.
+We will paddle into the traditional territory of the Xwemahlkwe (“Homalco”) First Nations peoples.
 For centuries, the Xwemahlkwe have lived in harmony with the grizzlies that congregate to feed on spawning salmon in the Orford River each fall.
 This trip links up an already amazing kayak expedition with a First Nations led grizzly watching experience.

 The Orford River Grizzly Expedition begins with a boat ride to Coast Mountain Lodge on Read Island.
 After settling into sleeping cabins, we’ll get started with a comprehensive kayak skills lesson and pre-trip briefing.
 We’ll follow up the exercise with a soak in our wood-fired hot tub or creekside sauna, and a gourmet dinner featuring locally-sourced foods.